pparent76/ML_video_av/video_av/README.rst

 Select Av value, and have the machine adjust ISO and Tv while you are shooting a video.
 (Usefull for cameras that do not have built-in video av mode e.g 500D,550D)

-This modules require that you enable magic lantern's expo override!
+IMPORTANT: This modules require that you enable magic lantern's expo override and canon auto-exposure!

 This module being based on Canon AE you keep all the features of canon auto-exposure: Exposure lock(*), Manual exposure compensation.
 On 500D Canon auto-exposure is triggered by pushing half-shutter for a duration